-Area Coordinator: Area Coordinator is an entity to whom the Applicable Entities have delegated data collection and coordination activity for a defined Area.
+Area Coordinator: The Area Coordinator is an entity to whom the applicable entities have delegated data collection and coordination activity for a defined Area.

+Balancing Coordinator: Balancing Coordinator is an entity whom submits interchange schedules between Areas in coordination with adjacent Balancing Coordinators.

+BCCS: Base Case Coordination System is a web-accessible, centralized database that automates base case building in PSLF and PSS®E formats.
+It also provides a central location for maintaining base case information.
+Refer to the BCCS Data Submitter's Guide for a detailed guide to using the BCCS.

-Data Representative: An entity delegated the data submission activities of Generator Owner(s), Transmission Owner(s), Transmission Planner(s) and/or Resource Planner(s) to submit steady-state and dynamic data according to the WECC DPM to Area Coordinators or Sub-Area Coordinators.
-An example of a Data Representative may be the Transmission Planning entity of the Transmission Planning Area in which a Generator Owner’s and/or Transmission Owner’s facilities are located.
+Data Representative: An entity delegated by responsible functional entities to aid in the data submission activities of Planning Coordinators.
+An example of a data representative may be a sub-regional transmission planning entity comprising of multiple Planning Coordinators.
 This term is included for convenience in reference only.
-An Owner may submit data with or without a Data Representative.

-Generation Netting: The representation of a generator(s) through the modeling a Load element with the real and reactive power requirements set to the net of generation and load.
-Alternatively, Generation Netting may be the representation of a generator(s) using a Load element with a negative Real Power demand setting.
-Further, Generation Netting may be used only in Dynamic simulations by including the Generator element in the Netting section of the PSLF ‘dyd’ file for a given WECC Base Case.
+Generation Netting: The representation of a generator(s) through the modeling a load element with the real and reactive power requirements set to the net of generation and load.
+Alternatively, Generation Netting may be the representation of a generator(s) using a load element with a negative Real Power demand setting.
+Generation Netting may be used only in Dynamic simulations by including the Generator element in the Netting section of the Positive Sequence Load Flow (PSLF) ‘dyd’ file for a given WECC Base Case.

+Interconnection-wide Case(s): Models representing the entire Western Interconnection which may include WECC Base Cases or models in data formats specific to the need for which they are developed, i.e. short circuit analysis.

-Master Dynamics File (MDF): File in PSLF ‘dyd’ format containing Dynamic data for use in the compilation of all WECC Base Cases.
+Master Dynamics File (MDF): File in PSLF ‘dyd’ format containing dynamic data for use in the compilation of all WECC Base Cases.

-Master Tie-Line File: File in PSLF ‘epc’ format containing Steady-State data used to model elements of the existing Western Interconnection which represent the tie lines between Areas and other modeling data which pertains to multiple Areas.

-Planned Facilities: Planned facilities that have not yet met their in-service date at the time data is submitted for inclusion in base case.
+Planned Facilities: Planned facilities that have not yet met their in-service date at the time data is submitted for inclusion in a base case.
 See the “General Data Requirements and Reporting Procedures” section.

 PSLF: GE’s Positive Sequence Load Flow software tool for electrical transmission analysis.